Double Undercut

 AMillionCardTricks says...

-The Double Undercut – A simple yet effective method for controlling a card to the top or bottom of the deck, ideal for beginners due to its minimal finger dexterity requirements.
+The Double Undercut is a foundational sleight every beginner should master—it’s a simple yet effective method for controlling a card to the top or bottom of the deck.
+Practice and repetition are key to making it look effortless.

 CardMechanic says...